Zagidziran/chat-server-poc/README.md

 For CI purpose:
 - a Helm folder contains a helm chart
 - a build.ps1 file to build docker images locally
-- git hub actions to perform builds on the CI stage
+- git hub actions to perform builds on the CI stage at the .github/workflows folder

+#### ci.yml
+The action builds and tests the solution then produces artifacts.
+The artifacts are a set of docker images are pushed to the dockerhub.io.

+#### merge-build.yml
+The action performs the solution build and test.
+Used to check pull requests.

 # Architecture and Approach